Moving forward – what’s next for FC Dallas in 2022 – 3rd Degree

 You may be shocked to learn that FC Dallas opens training camp for the 2022 season on January 16th.
 That’s just 13 days from the publication of this post.

-Meanwhile, FC Dallas is out of the train business, lost two in the expansion draft, hired a new coach, acquired an international slot, and purged the roster.
+Meanwhile, FC Dallas is out of the train business, lost two in the Re-Entry Draft, hired a new coach, acquired an international slot, and purged the roster.

 So with Thomas Roberts and Dante Sealy still on loan and the sale of Justin Che in the cards; FC Dallas is left with 9-11 open roster spots (5-7 senior roster & 4 supplemental roster), 4 open international slots, 2 open U22 initiative spots, and they will soon have 2 open DP spots.

-Note: Update: Looks pretty done 18-month loan. $500k buy option.